 Gangsters and corrupt officials alike have been seeking to move their assets out of Russia, leading to an upsurge not just in the movement of money into and through the Baltics but also efforts to buy local businesses and property and thus acquire residency rights.
 The financial crisis in Russia and Kremlin counter-sanctions on Western food imports has also meant greater smuggling into Kaliningrad and through Belarus, further strengthening ties with local gangs.

 As a result, although the overt organized crime threat in all three Baltic States appears to have become increasingly controlled, at present local underworlds are becoming increasingly coherent and efficient.
+If you have been involved in criminal activity before make sure to contact the Waukegan criminal lawyer.

 Furthermore, old links to Russian gangs are being developed, as the Russians seek to protect their assets and bypass sanctions.
 What makes this especially significant are the growing signs that Moscow is using organized crime as an instrument to gather intelligence and exert influence abroad.
 Estonia’s Kapo Security Police, for example, have highlighted this as a key security threat.
 Thus, it becomes doubly crucial that the Baltic States continue to wage an unrelenting struggle against corruption and organized crime.